GothenburgBitFactory/bugwarrior/bugwarrior/README.rst

   # This section is for configuring notifications when bugwarrior-pull runs,
   # and when issues are created, updated, or deleted by bugwarrior-pull.
+  # Two backend are currently suported:
-  # Currently only growlnotify (v2) on Mac OS X is supported.
-To configure,
+  #  - growlnotify (v2) on Mac OS X      "gntp" must be installed
+  #  - pynotify on Linux                 "pynotify" must be installed
-  # first install the gntp library ("pip install gntp").
-Then adjust the settings
+  # To configure, adjust the settings below.
+Note that neither of the
+  # "sticky" options have any effect on Linux with pynotify.
+They only work
-  # below.
+  # for growlnotify.
   [notifications]
   # notifications = True
   # backend = growlnotify
   # finished_querying_sticky = False
   # task_crud_sticky = True

   # This is a github example.
 It says, "scrape every issue from every repository
   # on http://github.com/ralphbean.
 It doesn't matter if ralphbean owns the issue